Kingdom Rush: Rift in Time Review

 Cons

 • Kingdom Rush can cause some pretty bad analysis paralysis, which can mess up the flow of the game.
 I have a feeling most groups will go through this because it’s natural to want to figure out the perfect way to use your heroes and towers.
 One person will put one of their towers on the board and cover up some enemies, then after thinking about it for a bit your group might figure out a potentially better way to deal with those enemies.
 And that can happen multiple times in a single round since there is a lot to calculate.
-That is the main thing that makes this feel different than the Kingdom Rush mobile game, which is a high-pace game.
+That is the main thing that makes this feel different than the Kingdom Rush mobile game, which is a fast-paced game.

 • Quarterbacking could be a big issue for some groups.
-There’s no hidden information, so it could be tempting for one or more people to try to take over, especially if they’re the best puzzle-solvers in the group.
+There’s no hidden information, so it could be tempting for one or more people to try to take over, especially if they’re the best puzzle solvers in the group.

 • Setup can take some time.
 You have to put the different horde decks together, put the map together, lay out the tower card supply, and find any additional components for the scenario you’re playing.
 Teardown isn’t as bad, but it’s definitely not quick, either.